Sidney Smythe

-Sir Sidney Stafford Smythe, PC, KC (1705 – 2 November 1778) was an English judge and politician.
+Sir Sidney Stafford Smythe, PC (1705 – 2 November 1778) was an English judge and politician.

 Early life

 Born in London, he was descended from Customer Smythe and Waller's "Sacharissa".
 His father, Henry Smythe of Old Bounds in the parish of Bidborough, Kent, died in 1706, aged 29.
 His mother, Elizabeth, the daughter of Dr. John Lloyd, canon of Windsor, then became the wife of William Hunt, and died on 6 October 1754.

 Smythe was admitted to St John's College, Cambridge, as a fellow-commoner on 1 July 1721, and graduated B.A. in 1724.
 Having entered the Inner Temple on 5 June 1724, he was called to the bar in February 1728, and joined the home circuit.
 In 1740 he was appointed steward of the court of the king's palace at Westminster, in place of Sir Thomas Abney, and in Trinity term 1747 he was made a King's Counsel, and became a bencher of the Inner Temple.
 He was elected a Fellow of the Royal Society in 1742.

 At the 1747 British general election Smythe was returned to the House of Commons for the borough of East Grinstead.
 He sat in the house for three sessions, and there is no record of any speech he made.
 In January 1749 he took part in the prosecution of the smugglers who were tried for murder before a special commission at Chichester.